a-donat/Data-Science-Portfolio/README.md

             E. Results

-## Predicting Customer Spending from Website, Mobile App, and In-Store Activity.
+## Predicting Customer Spending from Website, Mobile App, and In-Store Activity

 This project highlights the following: